sakshiagrwal/GitMock/README.md

-# Random Commit Generated on: 01 February 2022

-A simple script that generates random commits to a git repository.
+# Git History Generator

+This repository contains a script for generating random Git commits.
+The script modifies the 19th line of the `README.md` file in the repository and adds the changes to the Git history with a random date and a randomly chosen emoji as the commit message.

 ## Usage

 1. Install the required dependencies: `pip install gitpython emoji`
-2. Run the script: `python main.py`
+2. Run the script: `python main.py ./ 50`

-## Customization

-- You can change the number of commits made by modifying the `range()` function in the script
-- You can change the file that is being committed by modifying the file path in the `write_date_to_readme()` and `repo.git.add()` functions
-- You can change the emoji list by modifying the `emoji_list` variable

-## Note

-- The script uses the current date and time as the starting point for generating random dates.
+   (Change the value of `50` to the desired number of commits)

+## Manual Trigger with GitHub Actions

+You can also use [GitHub Actions](https://github.com/features/actions) to generate commits.
+The workflow is defined in the `.github/workflows/main.yml` file.

+To trigger the workflow manually, navigate to the "Actions" tab in your GitHub repository and click on the "Run workflow" button.
+Then, enter the desired number of commits in the "commits" input field, or leave it as "5" to use the default value.

+#

-##### _12 April 2022_
+##### _11 September 2022_